multiversx/mx-docs/docs/sdk-and-tools/erdpy/smart-contract-interactions.md

 ```

 A call example for this endpoint would look like:

 ```
 myNonPayableEndpoint 10000 100000
 ```

 This would translate in (using unencoded values for easier reading):

 ```
 myNonPayableEndpoint erd14nw9pukqyqu75gj0shm8upsegjft8l0awjefp877phfx74775dsq49swp3 10000 100000 1000000
 ```

-:::warning
+:::caution
 It is import to make sure all arguments have the correct encoding.
 Otherwise, the transaction will fail.
 :::